-- The Lead Assessor's understanding of the scope and any proposed changes or extensions- - An opening meeting - A brief tour of the facilities. - Allocation of work to the assessment team for the period- - A closing meeting where the findings of the assessment, including draft reports, will be presented. - A list of any tests that the team want to witness- - Clarification of any documentation to be completed by the body prior to the assessment as shown in 3.4, eq checklists and TCDs.
+- The lead assessor's understanding of the scope and any proposed changes or extensions

+- An opening meeting

+- · A brief tour of the facilities

+- Allocation of work to the assessment team for the period - A closing meeting where the findings of the assessment, including draft reports, will be presented - A list of any tests that the team want to witness - Clarification of any documentation to be completed by the body prior to the assessment as shown in Clause 3.4

-An example of a plan to be carried out by a team is shown at Annex B. An example of a plan that may be used for a surveillance visit is shown at Annex C.
+An example of a plan to be carried out by a team is shown in Annex B. An example of a plan that may be used for a surveillance visit is shown in Annex C.

-3.4 Prior Reading
+3.4 Prior reading

-It is recommended that some For the IECE02 Scheme tThe following documentation should be obtained from the body prior to major assessment visits (initial assessments or reassessments).
-Typically such documentation might include:
+For the IECEx 02 Scheme the following documentation should be obtained from the body prior to major assessment visits (initial assessments or re-assessments):

-- TCD includings for all the relevant standards listed in scope, which should include a list of the test equipment with photos; - ISO/IEC 17065 and ISO/IEC 170265 checklists;

-- Pre-fill the combined IECEx assessment report, F-003; - Staff competence matrix; - List of subcontractors for testing or auditing of manufacturers; - ISO/IEC 17065 and ISO/IEC 17025 accreditations, when applicable; - The quality manual; and - The body's procedures that are specific to the IECEx Scheme.
+- TCD including for all the relevant Standards listed in scope, a list of the test equipment with photos, - ISO/IEC 17065 and ISO/IEC 17025 checklists. - Pre-fill the combined IECEx assessment report form, F-003, - Staff competence matrix, - List of subcontractors for testing or auditing of manufacturers, - ISO/IEC 17065 and ISO/IEC 17025 accreditations, when applicable, - The quality manual, and - The body's procedures that are specific to the IECEx Scheme.